-Well, because as a loyal I’m A Useless Info Junkie reader you should know, here’s the interesting story.
+Well, because as a loyal I’m A Useless Info Junkie reader you should know the answer to this kind of questions, here’s the interesting story.

 At the time, China was considered the country with the best graphite in the world.
 Because Chinese associated yellow color with royalty and luxury, it was a way for Koh-i-noor to communicate their high quality graphite and this “regal” feeling.